arpit-saxena/schedule-maker/README.md

 Anyone is welcome to contribute, see open issues for things that require work.

+See [AUTHORS.md](./AUTHORS.md) for people who have contributed to the project.

 ## For local development

 Firstly, install the npm packages by running `npm install`, then to run the website